-The Smart Vault is a decentralized datastore with privacy controls.
+The Smart Vault is a decentralized datastore for private files.

 Applications can use the Smart Vault to:

 Transfer ownership of digital assets (e.g. and titles, vehicle registrations).

 Track and trace a product in a value chain (e.g. a food supply chain).